nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 /* @@author A0146107M*/

 #### Autocomplete feature: `TAB` button (or simple spacebar)
-Autocompletes the command that has been entered halfway in the command box, upon pressing TAB or spacebar.
+Autocompletes the command that has been entered halfway in the command box, upon pressing TAB or spacebar. <br>
 Format: NIL

 > * If no commands match the current text, nothing will happen